 Would you love to get even with the rude driver on the freeway?
-Do you fantasise about how to reduce the unreasonable boss to size?
-Perhaps you have been abandoned in a relationship, and want revenge.
+Do you daydream about how to bring your unreasonable boss down to size?
+Perhaps you have been abandoned in a relationship and want revenge.
 If this is your situation, you are not alone.
 The instinct to get even is very strong.

-Revenge fantasies are one way we cope with the hurts of life.
-But I want you to consider a much better way.
+Revenge fantasies are one way to cope with the hurts of life.

-Edith Taylor's story illustrates this better way.
+Edith Taylor's story illustrates a better way.
 She was sure she was the luckiest woman on the block.
 Even though they'd been married 23 years, Edith's heart still skipped a beat when her husband Karl walked into the room.
 And Karl seemed to be a man very much in love with his wife.
 Whenever business took him out of town, he'd write her a long letter every night.
 He sent small gifts from every place he visited.

 In the early 1950s, Karl was sent to Japan for a few months on business.
 This time, no little gifts came back.
 Edith just assumed he was saving every penny for the home they hoped to buy someday.
 The lonesome months dragged by.
 The job in Japan was taking longer and longer.
 Karl kept writing that he needed another three weeks, another month.

 Edith took work in a factory in order to save more toward their dream home.
 But Karl's letters came less and less frequently.
 A whole year passed without communication, and then finally a letter came.
-It began with these words: "Dear Edith, I wish there was a kinder way to tell you that we are no longer married..."
-Edith was stunned.
+It began with these words:

+"Dear Edith, I wish there was a kinder way to tell you that we are no longer married " Edith was stunned.
 She read that Karl had signed divorce papers.
-He had married a Japanese woman named Aiko, who was assigned to his quarters as a maid.
+He had married a Japanese woman named Aiko, who was assigned to his guarters as a maid.
 She was 19.
 Edith was 48.